axelarciniega/fs-journal/notes/08-async.md

 async getOneSpell(index) //do not forget the index {
     const res = await dndapi.get(`spells/${index}) //this is coming from the api page, look at the url!
 }

+10. in the appstate

+/**@type{spell} */
+activeSpell = null

+11. go to the service and in the getOneSpell appstate.activeSpell

+ 12. go to the controller and make a function _drawActiveSpell(){
+    let activeSpell = appstate.activeSpell
+    let activeContent = ''
+    setHTML('active-spell', activeSpell.activeTemplate)

+ }

+ 13. make a getter in the spell.js and DO NOT forget to adjust the router

+ in static spellListTemplate
+ add
+ get

+ activeTemplate

+ 14. create a new controller and new service for just the sandbox in the controller

+ async saveSpell(){}

+ 15. in the sand service
+ saveSpell()